 § 13-1103.
 Manslaughter; classification

-2. Committing second degree murder as prescribed in § 13-1104, subsection A upon a sudden quarrel or heat of passion resulting from adequate provocation by the victim; or
+2. Committing second degree murder as prescribed in § 13-1104, subsection A on a sudden quarrel or heat of passion resulting from adequate provocation by the victim.

-4. Committing second degree murder as prescribed in § 13-1104, subsection A, paragraph 3, while being coerced to do so by the use or threatened immediate use of unlawful deadly physical force upon such person or a third person which a reasonable person in his situation would have been unable to resist; or
+4. Committing second degree murder as prescribed in § 13-1104, subsection A, paragraph 3, while being coerced to do so by the use or threatened immediate use of unlawful deadly physical force on the person or a third person that a reasonable person in his situation would have been unable to resist.

 5. Knowingly or recklessly causing the death of an unborn child by any physical injury to the mother.

 B. A person who is at least eighteen years of age commits manslaughter by intentionally providing advice or encouragement that a minor uses to die by suicide with the knowledge that the minor intends to die by suicide.

 C. An offense under subsection A, paragraph 5 of this section applies to an unborn child in the womb at any stage of its development.
 A person shall not be prosecuted under subsection A, paragraph 5 of this section if any of the following applies:

 1. The person was performing an abortion for which the consent of the pregnant woman, or a person authorized by law to act on the pregnant woman’s behalf, has been obtained or for which the consent was implied or authorized by law.

 2. The person was performing medical treatment on the pregnant woman or the pregnant woman’s unborn child.